Best Birdwatching Spots in Sarasota County

 Although Red Bug Slough Preserve borders a suburban neighborhood, it's easy to feel secluded from the outside world while traversing the quiet, moss-draped trails that connect the hammock and swampy slough.
 Here, you may spot Green Heron, Wood Ducks and Mottled Ducks, Belted Kingfisher, Limpkins, and more.

 This park serves as a trail connector between Caspersen Beach and the Venetian Waterway Trail.
 In addition to Caspersen and Oscar Scherer State Park, Shamrock Park is one of the best spots to view the Florida scrub jay — and its ADA-accessible paved walkway makes it among the most accessible.
-The local Audubon Society chapter has recorded more than 115 species of bird, here, including the pterodactyl-like Magnificent Frigatebird and, during the summertime, impressive Swallow-Tailed Kites who hunt the shorelines.
+The local Audubon Society chapter has recorded more than 170 species of birds, here, including the pterodactyl-like Magnificent Frigatebird and, during the summertime, impressive Swallow-Tailed Kites that hunt the shorelines.

 Siesta Beach

-Serious bird aficionados know the early morning hours are the best time to spot feathered friends, but in the case of Siesta Beach, arriving early is a must.
-Consistently rated one of the top beaches in the US, humans flock to this beach by midmorning in droves, and often stay for the sunsets — but misty early morning hours offer a quieter opportunity to view migratory shorebirds, Roseate Spoonbill, Reddish Egret, and rarer species like Red-Necked Phalarope, Razorbill, and Elegant Tern.
+Serious bird aficionados know the early morning hours are the best time to spot feathered friends, but in the case of Siesta Key Beach, arriving early is a must.
+Consistently rated one of the top beaches in the US, humans flock to this beach by midmorning in droves, and often stay for the sunsets — but misty early morning hours offer a quieter opportunity to view migratory shorebirds, Roseate Spoonbill, Reddish Egret and rarer species, like Red-Necked Phalarope, Razorbill and Elegant Tern.

-Spend some time with the Sarasota Audubon Society to learn about upcoming birding field trips and overnight excursions, conservation efforts, birding hotspots, Nature Center workshops and educational programs.
-The Sarasota Audubon Society also offers a handy and extensive local bird checklist, as well as an opportunity to sign up for a rare bird-sighting alert email service, SRQ Bird Alerts.
+Spend some time with the Sarasota Audubon Society to learn about upcoming birding field trips throughout the year, plus overnight excursions, conservation efforts, birding hotspots, Nature Center workshops and educational programs.
+The Sarasota Audubon Society also offers a handy local bird checklist, as well as an opportunity to sign up for rare bird-sightings alert via SRQ Bird Alerts email service.